Secure SCADA for OT Networks:

 What Are the Most Secure SCADA Options for OT Networks?

 The most secure SCADA options for OT networks share five architectural characteristics: no open inbound firewall ports (outbound-only gateway connectivity), role-based access control enforced with multi-factor authentication, tamper-evident audit logging of every user action, security event export to a SIEM, and an air-gapped on-premise deployment option for the most restrictive environments.
-No vendor is secure by brand name — security is a property of architecture and operational discipline, which is why IEC 62443 assesses systems and processes, not logos.
+No vendor is secure by brand name - security is a property of architecture and operational discipline, which is why IEC 62443 assesses systems and processes, not logos.
+For the deeper US-government treatment of the same architecture principles, see NIST SP 800-82 Rev. 3, the Guide to Operational Technology Security.

 That said, architecture choices made at design time matter enormously.
 Platforms designed in the 1990s and 2000s assumed a trusted plant LAN: flat networks, Windows domain authentication, and remote access bolted on later through port forwarding or VPNs.
 Cloud-era platforms like Merobix were designed after Stuxnet and the rise of internet scanning tools like Shodan, so they start from the assumption that any inbound path into the OT network will eventually be found and attacked - and eliminate those paths entirely.